ocorreiododiogo/pw-admin-custom-pages/README.md

 3. Create a new page under "Admin" and give it the newly created template
 4. Don't create children pages from that page

+In short: if there isn't a file with the name of the template and the page has no children, it's assumed that this is an "edit page"

 --

 ### Troubleshooting: